e-johnstonn/BriefGPT/README.md

 # BriefGPT

-docGPT is a powerful, locally-run tool for document summarization and querying using OpenAI's models.
+BriefGPT is a powerful, locally-run tool for document summarization and querying using OpenAI's models.
 You retain **full control** over your documents and API keys, ensuring privacy and security.

 # Example (using the "Sparks of AGI" paper, sped up)
 ![chat](https://i.imgur.com/ipgvsgb.gif)